cryptic-game/cryptic-device/README.md

 ## Docker-Hub

-This microservice will be soon online on docker-hub (https://hub.docker.com).
+This microservice is online on docker-hub (https://hub.docker.com/r/useto/cryptic-device/).